raelgc/ubuntu_xboxdrv/README.md

 ## Build Instructions

-This is not required to use this package.

-These instructions are supposed to debug or compile the package from source.
+This is not required to use this package: these instructions are supposed to debug or compile the package from source.

 After clone this repo: